roboticistYan/RoboND-DeepLearning-Project/writeup.md

 If we were to follow another object instead of a human, we need to replace the trainig mask images.
 So the interested object can be encoded in the blue channel, while the original human pixels are moved to the green channel.

 If we want to classify more than three classes, RGB is not enough anymore.
 We may need **N** colors that is correspondent to **N** classes.
 And the mask images should be hot coded with **N** channels.

+This model may not be able to detect other classes, because it was only trained by three classes (road, pedestrians and target).

 #### 7. The model is submitted in the correct format.
 My model is stored in `data/weights`.